volovar/week-5-facebook/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. How other people handled the transition between the feed view and the image detail view (creating a new view, animating existing views, etc)
-2. Implementation details for the final optional, scrolling through other images
+2. Implementation details for the final optional, scrolling through other images.
+I'm leaning towards collection views for implementation.

 ### Video Walkthrough